-In the age of the corporate mega store all small businesses require our support, even more so after this tough year of lockdown.
-Today, in honor of National Mom & Pop Business Owners Day, we pay tribute to some unique local businesses where mom – or pop – still hold court.
+In the age of the corporate mega store, all small businesses require our support.
+In honor of National Mom & Pop Business Owners Day, which is celebrated every year on March 29, we pay tribute to some unique Loudoun businesses where mom – or pop – still hold court.

 Everyone loves a good pastry so it’s no surprise the new Bilstad’s Beignets, conveniently next to savory, Turkish & Mediterranean restaurant Oxus7, is off to a great start.
 The husband and wife team of Scott and Jenny Bilstad own this beignet paradise and what started as a small pastry truck turned into a booming business with a unique pastry experience that brings in people from more than 90 miles away.
 Scott, who served in the navy as a trained chef, brings experience from traveling the world to the kitchen to create innovative recipes.
 When you stop by, be sure to try dippers with your pastry; from fruit and honey to apple butter flavors, the options are always changing.